 As part of our work on the independent evaluation of the GEC II, the team measured girls’ learning losses in Kenya and Nepal in March 2021.
 This was compared to projects’ midline data from 2019 to estimate changes in girls’ learning during the prolonged school closures.

 The findings suggest that many of the challenges and barriers that existed prior to COVID-19 have been exacerbated by the pandemic.
 There were substantial challenges reported by girls on remote access to learning, particularly when it required technology.
-They also reported being relatively uninformed - many of these girls, all of whom were in secondary school, remained unaware of learning initiatives launched by government and supported by projects and schools.
-Where they could study, they mostly used their textbooks, rather than the remote radio and TV lessons.
-However, even where girls were aware and engaged in remote learning, we did not find any mitigating impact on learning losses.
-This could be due to the low intensity design of these lessons, which are aired a few hours a day and a few days a week, as well as girls’ limited participation.
+They also reported being relatively uninformed.
+Many of these girls, all of whom were in secondary school, remained unaware of learning initiatives launched by government and supported by projects and schools.
+Where they could study, they mostly used their textbooks, with many girls reporting issues or challenges in trying to engage with radio or TV lessons to learn.

 Kenya confirmed its first case of COVID-19 on 13 March 2020.
 Schools closed shortly afterwards, only re-opening in October for exam grades and then fully in January 2021.
-This impacted learning for over 18 million children.
-Nepal was a similar story, with schools closing in March 2020, and reopening in stages from September (those in rural areas with no COVID-19 cases), with most schools fully opened from the end of January 2021.
+This impacted learning for over 18 million children1.
+Nepal was a similar story, with schools closing in March 2020 and reopening in stages from September (those in rural areas with no Covid-19 cases), with most schools fully opened from the end of January 2021.

 EDT in Kenya worked with Community Health Volunteers to visit households and raise awareness on government-supported televised and radio educational programmes.
 Local radio talk shows were also run by the project to guide parents and caregivers on how to support girls’ learning at home, in addition to tutorials, homework and tests that were shared with parents to support girls in continuing with their learning.
 Some households were also provided with light-emitting solar radios to help girls listen to radio lessons and study after dark.

-To measure learning loss before and after school closures, we compared reading and maths test scores for girls in February - March 2021 with their scores in 2019.
-We returned to the same schools that projects visited as part of their midline evaluations to ensure comparability, selecting girls in the same grades at random.
+To measure learning loss before and after school closures, we compared reading and maths test scores for girls in February to March 2021 with their scores in 2019.
+We returned to the same schools that projects visited as part of their midline evaluations2 to ensure comparability, selecting girls3 in the same grades at random.
 We find (statistically) significant learning losses in both Kenya and Nepal, in both subjects.

 The findings related to high levels of learning loss matter, as there is a high likelihood (already realised in some countries) that schools will close again.
 The low use of time spent studying, and girls’ experiences, provides an opportunity to reflect on the modalities of support during closures, many of which are one-way and rely on the assistance of adults in the home (who may not have been to secondary school themselves); and girls’ continued motivation to study and learn at home.
 In simple terms, as time drags on with schools closed, girls increasingly reported losing motivation from not having the learning support they needed.
 This also worried headteachers, particularly when the uncertainty of when schools would reopen increased.
 Learning losses were not uniform though, showing that learning during school closures is possible.